How to celebrate Día de los Muertos in Guatemala?

 Día de los Muertos – Good to know

-- Visit a cemetery on the 2nd or 3rd of November in the very early morning to be able to see the decorated mausoleums the best without too many people around.
+- Go in the early morning: Visit a cemetery on the 2nd or 3rd of November in the very early morning to be able to see the decorated mausoleums the best without too many people around.

 Author: Daphne